horatiu665/toybox/README.md

 ## GridCellAutoSizer

 A UI script that can help with a basic functionality of grids: you want them to look like an evenly spaced grid independent of the size of the parent of the grid, and covering the whole width.
-It only makes  Well here you go!
+It only works with constant cell count width/height but super useful for that.
+So here you go!

 ![grid shitz](https://user-images.githubusercontent.com/5824753/111481364-2ba13880-8733-11eb-829c-f9bd7b656ec0.gif)